rghvdberg/sveltekit-tutorial-for-beginners/README.md

 - [x] [14 - Layout Groups](https://youtu.be/GMxnG82JHlE)
   - <https://kit.svelte.dev/docs/advanced-routing#advanced-layouts-group>
-  - We can group routes with a directory whose name is wrapped in parentheses — these do not affect the URL pathname of the routes inside them.
+  - We can group routes with a directory whose name is wrapped in parentheses — these do not affect the URL path name of the routes inside them.
 - [x] [15 - Breaking Out of Layouts](https://youtu.be/QoT_OxlFHUw)
   - <https://kit.svelte.dev/docs/advanced-routingadvanced-layouts-breaking-out-of-layouts>
   - We can reset to a layouts by appending @ followed by the segment name.